kmk142789/kmk142789/apps/echo-computer/README.md

 The backend exposes `GET /features/roadmap` with optional `focus`, `status`, and `limit` query params.
 Responses include focus/status counts plus the featured blueprint so clients can highlight the highest priority upgrade.

+## Offline cloud readiness

+Echo Computer now mirrors its cloud configuration locally so work persists when offline or air-gapped.
+Set `ECHO_OFFLINE=true` (or create `workspaces/offline-cache/.offline`) to force offline mode.
+The server writes snapshots of the tasks, rituals, and feature blueprints to `workspaces/offline-cache/*.json` and surfaces their checksums via `GET /offline/readiness`.
+The standard `/health` endpoint now reports whether offline mode is active.

 ## Python step limiter

 Python executions are wrapped with `sys.settrace` to enforce a configurable maximum number of executed lines.
 If the limit is exceeded, the run aborts with a runtime error, providing a soft guardrail against unbounded loops.